ibotirama/se_challenge/README.md

  - The application is designed to be stateless, meaning that it does not store any session information on the server.
 This is achieved by encoding question data into a JSON Web Token (JWT) and sending it to the client.
 When the client submits an answer, the server decodes the JWT to verify the answer.
  - The application uses a simple in-memory repository to store the questions and answers.
 In a production environment, this would be replaced with a persistent data store.
  - Docker in two stages to have a smaller image size.
 The first stage builds the application using Maven, and the second stage copies the JAR file into a new image.
- - The application was not split in two separated services because it is too simple to be separated.
-In a future stage, it could be split in two services to improve scalability and performance if it can't handle a high demand.
+ - The application was not split into two separate services because it is too simple to be separated.
+In the future, it could be split into two services to improve scalability and performance if it can't handle a high demand.
- - On the validation if I wanted to control the exceptions, I could have a custom exception to control if the question is the same encoded in the token, or the answer was not correct.
+ - On the validation, if I wanted to control the exceptions, I could have a custom exception to control if the question is the same encoded in the token, or the answer was not correct.
 But I opted for simplicity just returning false in this case.
- - Decided to not test the JwtUtil class because it is a simple class and the tests would be redundant.
+ - Decided not to test the JwtUtil class because it is a simple class and the tests would be redundant.
  - Decided to always return 3 numbers just by simplicity

 ## Feature enhancements
-  - Check if the token is expired - Forgot it initially :)
+  - Check if the token is expired - I forgot it initially :)
   - Add different operations to the questions and get it from the question when validating the answer.
   - Add resilience patterns like rate limiting, timeout, etc.
+  - Implement API documentation